EVerest/everest-demo/README.md

 # Operating System Specific Instructions

 - Mac OS
-   - EVerest Demos are curently NOT supported on M1 chips
+   - EVerest Demos are currently NOT supported on M1 chips
 - Linux
    - No additional steps needed, move to [Install and Set-up](Install-and-Set-up)
 - Windows